jedinja/pine-arch-i3/README.md

 This process has yielded the following:

-- Workspace is used by default in tabbed mode with possibly removed window title
+- Workspace is used by default in tabbed mode with possibly removed window title and cursor
 - The Volume Up button is used for either Previous window or move to the left
 - Pressing the Volume Down button would open an App Drawer with four sections:
 - The first one (the default) is for favourites